unixwzrd/venvutil/README.md

 ## Future Improvements

-- **Chunktext Program**: Consider enhancing the `chunktext` program to set chunk limits and boundaries.
+- **Chunkfile Enhancements**:
+  - Add support for custom chunk naming patterns
+  - Add compression support for output chunks
+  - Add support for automatic chunk size calculation based on available memory
+  - Add support for paries.
-- **More Virtual Environment Tools**: Continue to expand the collection of tools for managing virtual environments.
+- **l processing of chunks Virtual Environment Tools**: Continue to expand the collection of tools for managing virtual environments.
   - High on the list is `vinfo` and `venvdiff`
 - **Additional Documentation**: Expand the documentation to include more examples and examples of using the tools.
 - **Overall Enhancements**: Additional improvements and documentation are needed, but focus is shifting to other projects for now.